Gladwell-Dev/Software-Development/README.md

 ## Macro  Projects

-Mobile Application ( Android Application  )
+Mobile Application ( Web  Application  )

-**Objectives :** The Primary aim for this project was to solve real-life problems in the Public Transport in South Africa in all provinces which they face similiar problems to use a Modern way to Run the Industry Smoothly using Our Technology,  which we named it (khulaApp).
+**Objectives :** The Primary aim for this project was to solve real-life problems in the Public Transport in South Africa in all provinces which they face similiar problems to use a Modern way to Run the Industry Smoothly using Our Technology,  which we named it (khulawebApplication).

 - This App shows the Business Data , Dashbaords displays to show Automated Transactions and Imported data.
 - Recording Passengers information